Universidad Tecnológica de México: Universidad Latina de Costa Rica

-This university was acquired in 2005 and in 2008 ceased to be part of UNITEC.
+This university was acquired in 2005 and in 2008 ceased to be part of UNITEC. .l.

 Universidad Americana (Costa Rica)

 In July 2005, the Pro-Education Consortium, a Mexican private educational institution, acquired the Universidad Americana (American University).
 This consortium was composed by UNITEC in México, as well as Universidad Latina de Costa Rica, Universidad Americana, Instituto Latino de Formación Integral (ILAFORI), and Colegio Latino in Costa Rica.
 In 2008, this university ceased to be part of UNITEC.

 INITE

 From 1996 to 2008, UNITEC through the Educational Technology Research Institute (INITE) developed its own books and didactic notebooks, over 12 years accumulated an approximate of more than 2 million of copies.
 In July 2008, INITE ceased to be part of UNITEC.

 From Laureate

 Acquisition

 In May 2008, Laureate Education Inc. start a purchase process in order to acquire UNITEC, pending the approval of the Federal Competition Commission.
-Finally, on 8 July 2008, it was announced that the company, through its subsidiary Laureate International Universities, acquired the University belonging to Ignacio Guerra Pellegaud.
+Finally, on 8 July 2008, it was announced that the company, through its subsidiary Laureate International Universities, acquired the university belonging to Ignacio Guerra Pellegaud.
 Because of this, the campuses of Coyoacán, Zapopan and Cumbres of UNITEC became part of the Universidad del Valle de México (UVM).